Zenchiyu/POLAR-background-prediction/logbook/README.md

 \*: x-axis label should be "pull".

-- Splitted differently the data in a periodical manner: train, validation, test (120, 40, 40 datapoints) then train, validation, test again (do it until no more data left) (this time, the splitting is no longer random but there's still shuffling=True in the train loader and we still have 60 %, 20 %, 20 % split ratios):
+- Split differently the data in a periodical manner: train, validation, and test (120, 40, 40 data points) then train, validation, and test again (do it until no more data is left) (this time, the splitting is no longer random but there's still shuffling=True in the train loader and we still have 60 %, 20 %, 20 % split ratios):